pierrevano/whatson-api/README.md

-      "season": "number", // Season number of the episode "episode": "number", // Episode number within the season "title": "string", // Title of the episode
-      "id": "string", // IMDb specific identifier
+      "season": "number", // Season number of the episode "episode": "number", // Episode number within the season "title": "string", // Title of the episode "description": "string", // Description of the episode "id": "string", // IMDb specific identifier
-      "url": "string", // URL to the IMDb page "users_rating": "number" // Rating given by IMDb users }
+      "url": "string", // URL to the IMDb page "release_date": "string", // Release date of the episode "users_rating": "number" // Rating given by IMDb users }
   ],
   "last_episode": {
-    /* Information related to the most recent episode */ "title": "string", // Title of the most recent episode "description": "string", // Description of the most recent episode "air_date": "string", // Air date of the most recent episode "episode": "number", // Episode number within the season "episode_type": "string", // Type of the episode "season": "number", // Season number of the most recent episode "id": "string", // IMDb specific identifier for the most recent episode "url": "string", // URL to the IMDb page of the most recent episode "users_rating": "number" // Rating given by IMDb users for the most recent episode },
+    /* Information related to the most recent episode */ "season": "number", // Season number of the most recent episode "episode": "number", // Episode number for the most recent episode "episode_type": "string", // Type of the most recent episode "title": "string", // Title of the most recent episode "description": "string", // Description of the most recent episode "id": "string", // IMDb specific identifier for the most recent episode "url": "string", // URL to the IMDb page of the most recent episode "release_date": "string", // Release date of the most recent episode "users_rating": "number" // Rating given by IMDb users for the most recent episode },
   "next_episode": {
-    /* Information related to the next episode to air */ "title": "string", // Title of the next episode to air "description": "string", // Description of the next episode to air "air_date": "string", // Air date of the next episode to air "episode": "number", // Episode number within the season "episode_type": "string", // Type of the episode "season": "number", // Season number of the next episode to air "id": "string", // IMDb specific identifier for the next episode to air "url": "string" // URL to the IMDb page of the next episode to air },
+    /* Information related to the next episode to air */ "season": "number", // Season number of the next episode to air "episode": "number", // Episode number for the next episode to air "episode_type": "string", // Type of the next episode to air "title": "string", // Title of the next episode to air "description": "string", // Description of the next episode to air "id": "string", // IMDb specific identifier for the next episode to air "url": "string", // URL to the IMDb page of the next episode to air "release_date": "string", // Release date of the next episode to air "users_rating": "number" // Rating given by IMDb users for the next episode to air },
   "platforms_links": [
     {